-During the first week of classes, each instructor will provide students with a written attendance policy as a part of the course syllabus.
-This policy will specify what provision is made for make-up work and what effect missed work will have on students' course grades.
+During the first week of classes, each instructor will provide students with a written attendance policy as a part of the course syllabus attachment in Canvas.
+The course syllabus will specify what provision is made for make-up work and what effect missed work will have on students' course grades.
 Students should be sure they understand the attendance policy of the course because continued enrollment in the courses indicates their acceptance of the policy as a requirement for successful course completion.